Crypto, Disruption, Economics, Finance, Latest, Markets

 China leads in EV market

 In addition, China has a massive 700 million middle-class population that will absorb electric vehicles’ supply.
-The country also provides incentives to switch to an electric car to reduce its chronic air pollution [11].
-Chinese electric carmakers like Nio, BYD, and Li Auto began expanding overseas, eroding Japanese, European, and American’s market share.
+The country also incentivizes switching to an electric car to reduce its chronic air pollution [11].
+Chinese electric carmakers like Nio, BYD, and Li Auto began expanding overseas, eroding Japanese, European, and American market share.

 7. Energy transformation